By: Mary Kay Hoal.

-Mary Kay Hoal is a nationally recognized expert on children’s online safety.
+Mary Kay Hoal is a nationally recognized expert on children’s social media and online safety.
 She is the founder and president of Yoursphere Media Inc., which focuses on the family and publishes the kids’ social network Yoursphere.com – sign your kids up today!
-Mary Kay also offers parents Internet-safety information and tips at YoursphereForParents.com.
-She has been profiled on CNN, BBC, E!, Fox & Friends, Lifetime TV and many others.
-Mary Kay will appear on ABC’s 20/20 as their family Internet-safety expert.
+Mary Kay also offers parents Internet-safety information at YoursphereForParents.com.
+She has been profiled on CNN, BBC, E!, Fox & Friends, TIME, Lifetime TV and many others.
+Mary Kay is a contributor to ABC’s 20/20 as their family Internet-safety expert.
 For more information visit www.marykayhoal.com.

 - Should I Discourage My Daughter From Joining A Social Network?

 - How to Give Your Child or Teen a Fun and Safe Gaming Experience This Christmas

 - The Safety Talk

 - Monitoring Your Daughter’s Online Behavior in 2012